-Ship Ahoy (1942) – Red Skelton, Bert Lahr, Eleanor Powell, Virginia Mayo
+Ship Ahoy (1942) – Red Skelton, Bert Lahr, Eleanor Powell, Virginia O’Brien

 Ship Ahoy is a very funny musical-comedy-romance from MGM that begins with Bert Lahr (the Cowardly Lion from The Wizard of Oz) in one of his rare film appearances playing Skip Owens.
-Skip has fallen hopelessly in love with stage dancer Fran Evans (Virginia O Brien), who is about to leave for Manila along with the Tommy Dorsey band and the rest of her troupe, headlined by Tallulah Winters (Eleanor Powell).
-Tallulah is a talented dancer who is taken to see a government agent, who wants her to smuggle a magnetic mine to their people in Manila.
+Skip has fallen hopelessly in love with stage dancer Fran Evans (Virginia O’Brien).
+She is about to leave for Manila along with the Tommy Dorsey band and the rest of her troupe.
+The troupe is headlined by Tallulah Winters (Eleanor Powell).
+Tallulah is a talented dancer who is taken to see a government agent.
+He wants her to smuggle a magnetic mine to their people in Manila.

 - Red Skelton trying to move a suitcase containing the magnetic mine along the deck of the ship.

 - A funny drunk scene where Red Skelton and Bert Lahr are trying to escape from the spies.

 Virginia O’Brien shines in her interactions with Bert Lahr.
 It’s one of my favorite Red Skelton films, and I hope it becomes one of yours as well.
 I rate it 4 clowns out of 5.

 - (1932) (uncredited), music by George Bassman, lyrics by Ned Washington, performed by Tommy Dorsey & His Orchestra, reprised as dance music aboard ship and danced by Red Skelton with Eleanor Powell

 - Hawaiian War Chant (Ta-Hu-Wa-Ha-Hai)